Local moving companies in Chicago

 - State licensing: Moving companies headquartered in Oregon must possess an up-to-date USDOT Number as well as a license issued by the Oregon Department of Transportation (ODOT).
 Make sure the moving company you use has a license before hiring.

-- Moving insurance: Every state has their own requirements when it comes to insurance.
+- Moving insurance: Insurance rules differ from state to state, so your specific needs will depend on your location.
 Released Value Protection is a cost-effective choice as it comes at no extra cost.
 Movers provide this option without additional charges, but the coverage it offers is minimal.
-With Released Value Protection, the mover's liability is limited to 60 cents per pound per article.
+With Released Value Protection, the mover’s liability is limited to 60 cents per pound per article.

 - Moving checklist: Peace of mind is priceless.
 Our moving checklist will help you know you’ve got everything covered.